 As ever, a big part of the day will also focus on skill-sharing and practical experience, with workshops and sessions on the day.

-Delegates can also choose to book a one-day intensive raining course on Wednesday 4 July, with three options available, at a discounted price as part of a news:rewired+ package.
+Delegates can also choose to book a one-day intensive training course on Wednesday 4 February, with three options available, at a discounted price as part of a news:rewired+ package.

 We have some great plans for the agenda but are always open to suggestions.
 If there is anything you would like to see or projects you think deserve more attention email alastair[at]journalism.co.uk with some details.